 Ferrari 328 GTB / GTS ~ 1985-89

-After the massive success of the 308 GTB / GTS series, Enzo didn’t want to compromise his golden goose egg, and I don’t think that the world was ready to let go of Pininfarina’s head of design, Leonardo Fioravanti’s masterpiece.
+After the massive success of the 308 GTB / GTS series, Enzo didn’t want to jeopardise his best seller, and I don’t think that the world was ready to let go of Pininfarina’s head of design, Leonardo Fioravanti’s masterpiece.
 So in 1985 its evolution simply came under the name of the Ferrari 328 GTB / GTS (Gran Turismo Berlinetta/Grand Tourer Coupe).

 From the start, the GTS (Spider/convertible) was available alongside the GTB, and its removable “Targa” top could be lodged behind the seats as it did on the 308.
 The GTS top could be ordered with matching body color paint, a finish also seen on the optional top rear window wing spoiler.